Dynamic Indexing Through Learned Indices with Worst-case Guarantees: Introduction

 \begin{itemize} \item For $\textnormal{\texttt{member}}(q)$, $q \in S$ if and only if there exists an $i \in [ \lceil \log n \rceil]$ with $q \in B_i$. \item For $\textnormal{\texttt{predecessor}}(q)$, the output is the maximum predecessor across $B_i$ for $i \in [ \lceil \log n \rceil]$. \item For $\textnormal{\texttt{rank}}(q)$, the rank is the sum of all ranks of $q$ in $B_i$ for $i \in [ \lceil \log n \rceil]$. \item For $\textnormal{\texttt{range}}(q, t)$, the reported range is the union of all ranges in $B_i$ for $i \in [ \lceil \log n \rceil]$. \end{itemize}

 This way, indexing queries require only an additional factor $O(\log n)$ time.
-Let the learned index $h$ have a construction time of $T(n)$.
-This data structure can be maintained insertion-only in amortised $O(T(n) \log n)$ time.
-An insertion inserts a new value into $B_0$.
-Let $j$ be the maximum integer such that all $B_i$ for $i \in [0, j - 1]$ are full.
-This approach empties these buckets, fills $B_{j}$ in sorted order, and constructs $(A_j, h_j)$ in $O(T(2^{j}))$ time.

-Whenever we delete some $s \in S$, this approach instead inserts a \emph{tombstone} $s^*$, which is a special copy of $s$.
-If an insertion fills a new bucket $B_{j}$, it first iterates over all elements.
-If $B_{j}$ contains both $s$ and $s^*$, it removes both elements.
-It then constructs $(A_{j}, h_{j})$ twice.
-Once on all `normal' values, and once on all tombstones in $B_{j}$.
-This way, deletions take the same time as insertions do.
 Indexing queries can be answered by combining queries to both the normal and tombstone structures.
 E.g., $\textnormal{\texttt{rank}}(q)$ is the rank of $q$ in the `normal' data structure minus the rank of $q$ in the tombstone structure.
-This approach has three downsides:
+This approach has two downsides:

-\begin{itemize} \item First, approach has an amortised update time. \item Second, this approach uses $O(N)$ space where $N$ is the largest size of $S$ seen so far. \item Finally, this approach does not support output-sensitive range queries -- as there may be $O(N)$ values $s$ that (together with their tombstones $s^*$) lie in between a query pair $(q, t)$. \end{itemize}
+\begin{itemize} \item First, approach has an amortised update time. \item Second, this approach does not support output-sensitive range queries -- as there may be $O(n)$ values $s$ that (together with their tombstones $s^*$) lie in between a query pair $(q, t)$. \end{itemize}

-\subparagraph{Main contribution. } Our first contribution is interesting from both a theoretical and applied perspective.
-We observe that existing techniques from computational geometry can be adapted to dynamically maintain a PGM index $h : \mathcal{U} \rightarrow [0, n]$, where $|h| \leq \frac{3}{2} \cdot |h'|$ for all PGM indices $h'$, in worst-case $O(\log^2 n + \eps)$ time.

-Specifically, we extend and adapt the classical convex-hull intersection testing argument by Chazelle and Dobkin~\cite{Chazelle1987intersection} to test in $O(\log n)$ time whether there exists a segment $\ell$ that lies within $L_\infty$-distance of all points in $F_S$ (see Figure~\ref{fig:intersection_test}).
-We use the above test together with the dynamic convex hull algorithm by Overmars and van Leeuwen~\cite{overmars1981maintenance} to dynamically maintain a learned index $h$ such that there exists no PGM index $h'$ with $|h| > \frac{3}{2} |h'|$.

-We do some algorithms engineering for convex hulls.
-The classical convex hull maintenance~\cite{overmars1981maintenance} and intersection algorithms~\cite{chazelle1980detection} rely upon geometric predicates that, in order to be accurately evaluated, require real-valued computations.
-Any straightforward implementation will either contain errors, or, require an exact computation kernel (which is very slow).
-We adapt the logic of these algorithms to rely upon orientation testing of triangles instead -- which can be done more robustly and efficiently.
-We subsequently implement our algorithms.

-A learned index $h$ does not immediately support indexing and range queries.
-Previous solutions~\cite{ferragina2020learned,ferragina2020pgm,kraska2018case} obtained an indexing structure by adding a sorted array $A$ and a search structure over $h$.
-Sorted arrays cannot be maintained efficiently.
-Instead, we store $S$ in a vector $A$ in arbitrary order and dynamically maintain a hash map $H : S \rightarrow [n]$ from elements in $S$ to their location in $A$.
-If we sample $h$ from a more restricted class of segments (increasing $|h|$) then we can combine $H$ and $h$ to answer all queries, except \texttt{rank} queries.